 We can also add a prediction (what we think will happen) or a recommendation (what we think should happen) to our conclusion.

 This is totally optional.
 I teach students how to write these because it allows them to write something at the end of the essay if they are worried about not making it to 250 words.
+Only use these if you have no other option to get you over the word count.

 Here are my two previous conclusions with one added sentence: